SNICKERS is settling the "creamy versus crunchy peanut butter" debate by handing the verdict to a focus group that is anything but neutral.

 - Design social content around an idea that sticks: Having your entire creative revolve around a name resembling your competitor's is a bold move, but one that grabs your attention.

-Taken together, the campaign shows how a simple product truth can generate outsized attention when you pursue ideas that disrupt the snack market and invite consumers to participate.
+The campaign shows how a simple product truth can generate outsized attention when you pursue ideas that disrupt the snack market and invite consumers to participate.

 Taking subtle digs at competitors is an old advertising trick, but one that makes consumers ask themselves: "Did they really just do that?"

-A recent example was when Burger King mocked McDonald's CEO's Whopper taste test, being one of many fast food brands to jump into the viral video trend.
+A recent example was when Burger King mocked McDonald's CEO's Whopper taste test, one of many fast food brands to jump into the viral video trend.

 View this post on Instagram